creatvie-introvert/wordweaver/README.md

 - **[Coolors](https://coolors.co/)** - used to define and refine the colour palette for both themes

 ### API
-- **[Opentrivia DB](https://opentdb.com/)** - public trivia API used to fetch quiz-style clues dynamically based on user-selected categories and diffficulty
+- **[OpenTrivia DB](https://opentdb.com/)** - public trivia API used to fetch quiz-style clues dynamically based on user-selected categories and diffficulty

 ### Validation and Accessibilty Testing
 - **[WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/)** - used to check for accessibilty issues